 Gulmira launched her professional career in 2008 when she joined Sayat Zholshy & Partners upon her university graduation.
+In 2021, she was promoted to of Counsel.
 Within her key areas of practice Gulmira advised major manufacturing and trading companies, tobacco producers and mining enterprises with regard to their operations/products/processes compliance with the applicable Kazakhstan technical regulations.